GeorgeWebber/georgewebber.github.io/_news/oxford_graduation.md

 ---
 layout: post
-title: Graduation from the University of Oxford
+title: Graduated from the University of Oxford
 date: 2023-08-06 16:00:00-0000
 inline: false
 related_posts: false